 If you decide to pursue the Collaborative approach, you will be aiming for a resolution without resorting to litigation.
 The parties and their lawyers can deal with dispute resolution through a contract or Participation Agreement, to address both immediate and on-going conflicts.
 This innovative approach is covered by the provisions of collaborative law, a commitment that allows parties in a case or dispute to make a good faith attempt to address their differences and develop an acceptable agreement.

 Collaboration takes two parties to make a compromise

-As a client, if you believe being respectful, considerate and amicable with your spouse in a divorce process will smoothly and practically solve the concerns of each of you, then the Collaborative Law approach could be very advantageous for you.
-This unique approach of resolving differences began in the United States of America, and has now also been adapted by other North American countries, several countries within Europe and the Commonwealth including Australia.
-As Collaborative Law practice continues to become popular across the world, it has been widely used in Family Law processes more frequently.
+As a client, if you believe being respectful, considerate, and amicable with your spouse in a divorce process will smoothly and practically solve the concerns of each of you, then the Collaborative Law approach could be very advantageous for you.
+This unique approach of resolving differences began in the United States of America, and has now also been adopted by other North American countries, several countries within Europe, and the Commonwealth including Australia.
+As Collaborative practice continues to become popular across the world, it has been widely used in Family Law processes more frequently.

 At Aylward Game Solicitors, spouses or related parties intending to file for divorce can be assisted to resolve their concerns through the Collaborative Law process.